AmmarAhm3d/colorize-unet-pytorch/README.md

 ## 📝 License

 This project is for academic purposes as part of a Digital Image Processing course.
+Licensed under the MIT License — see [LICENSE](/LICENSE).

 ---